HabibCode01/Veggie-Vanguard/README.md

 ## 📥 Try the Prototype (Playable Build)

-> **⚠️ Academic Project Disclaimer:** > *Veggie Vanguard is a game development project for academic purposes at the Faculty of Computer Science and Information Technology (FSKTM), UTHM.
+> **⚠️ Academic Project Disclaimer:** > *Veggie Vanguard is my game development project within 4 months for academic purposes at the Faculty of Computer Science and Information Technology (FSKTM), UTHM.
 This is a prototype build and **not an official commercial release**.*

 If you would like to test the game mechanics, you can download the prototype build: